jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

 I wrote a small launch daemon which will take care of that automatically on boot by running [Devon Weller's AudioSwitcher utility](https://github.com/deweller/switchaudio-osx).
 Simply download, unzip and run my [AudioSwitcher installer](https://github.com/jlempen/Yoga-Duet-7-13IML05-OpenCore/blob/main/Sound%20Fix/AudioSwitcher.zip).
 Reboot and you're done!

 If for whatever reason you wish to uninstall the `AudioSwitcher` utility, run the installer again, select "Uninstall", then reboot.

+Both my `VoodooHDA` and `AudioSwitcher` installers will trigger MacOS's quarantine system on launch.
+This is meant to protect the user from installing unsigned software downloaded from the net.
+To easily circumvent this protection, simply open a Terminal, enter `xattr -d com.apple.quarantine ` and drag the installer to the Terminal window, then press the "Enter" key.
+Now you can launch the installer without macOS bitching about the installer being potentially unsafe.
 </details>

 <details>